 Lung cancer is the number one cause of cancer deaths in both women and men.
 In women it will cause more deaths than breast and ovarian cancer combined.
 As with most cancers, lung cancer is curable when detected at an early stage.
 The problem is that the tumors often do not cause any symptoms until they have spread, either to lymph nodes or other parts of the body.

-Patients receiving care at The Nebraska Medical Center may have the opportunity to participate in lung cancer clinical trials at the University of Nebraska Medical Center as part of their treatment program.
+Patients receiving care at Nebraska Medicine may have the opportunity to participate in lung cancer clinical trials at the University of Nebraska Medical Center as part of their treatment program.